 - a.
 Sensors and electronics MUST be connected to the V5 Robot Brain via any of the externally accessible ports (i.e., without any modification to the microcontroller).
 A sensor may be connected to a processing unit which then connects to the V5 Robot Brain. - b.
-Sensors and electronics CANNOT directly electrically interface with VEX motors or solenoids. - c.
+Sensors and electronics CANNOT directly electrically interface with VEX motors and / or solenoids. - c.
 The additional sensors and electronics may only receive power from any of the following: - i.
 Directly from the V5 Robot Brain via any externally accessible port. - ii.
 From an additional lithium ion, lithium iron or nickel metal hydride battery pack (only one (1) additional battery can be used for sensor / processing power).
 This additional battery pack must operate at a maximum of 12 volts nominal. - d.
 Only the V5 Battery can power the V5 Brain.

 - e.
 Additional Electronics which include a low-powered motor as an integral part of their primary sensing / processing function, such as an external processor's cooling fan or a spinning sensor, are permissible. - i.
-Standalone motors which serve no additional sensing or processing functionality (e.g., using a commercially-available brushless motor in a drivetrain) are not considered legal Additional Electronics, and would be considered a Violation of <VUR9>.
+Standalone motors which serve no additional sensing or processing functionality (e.g., using a commercially-available brushless motor in a drivetrain) are not considered legal Additional Electronics, and would be considered a Violation of <VUR9>. - f.
+Pneumatic solenoids are the only types of solenoids that are permitted as Additional Electronics.
+Solenoids used for any purpose other than opening and closing a pneumatic valve are considered an actuator and therefore prohibited, per <VUR9>.